How To Paint Exterior Walls

 Once your exterior walls are dry, clean and sound, it is time to start the painting.
 When it comes to painting exterior walls, it is always best to start at the top of the area you are painting and work your way down, which helps to prevent paint drips.

-Using a paint brush, start by ‘cutting in’ around the edges of the wall and any exterior trim such as windows.
+Using a paint brush, start by cutting in around the edges of the wall and any exterior trim such as windows.

 Once your first coat is applied, simply repeat the process with your second coat.
-It is important not to dilute your second coat with water.

 Frequently Asked Questions